18F/myusa/README.md

 ## License

-The project is in the public domain, and all contributions to it will be released as such.
+[The project is in the public domain](LICENSE.md), and all contributions will also be released in the public domain.
 By submitting a pull request, you are agreeing to waive all rights to your contribution under the terms of the [CC0 Public Domain Dedication](http://creativecommons.org/publicdomain/zero/1.0/).

 This project constitutes an original work of the United States Government.